mikepotjer/vfp-git-utils/ReadMe.md

 only binary or only text files are being committed, then this tool will not be very helpful, and may even undo some legitimate changes, and therefore should not be used.

+#### `Thor_Tool_GitUtilities_PostCheckoutSynch.PRG`
+This tool appears under the Git Utilities menu as **Post-checkout file synchronization**.
+It operates on either an entire VFP project (all the repositories in that project), or an individual Git repository folder.
+It performs several operations to synchronize binary files and object code to files that have been checked out from a branch of a Git repository.

+ - If the selected repositories contain FoxBin2Prg text files for .PJX files, the .PJX files will be regenerated.
+   **Note:** This assumes you don't commit .PJX/.PJT files to your repositories.
+ - For any binary menu files (.MNX) in the repositories, the code files (.MPR) will be regenerated and recompiled using whatever program is specified in the VFP `_GENMENU` system variable.
+   **Note:** This assumes you don't commit .MPR/.MPX files to your repositories.
+ - All program files in the repositories will be recompiled.
+   **Note:** This assumes you don't commit .FXP files to your repositories.

+Since this tool finds and regenerates .PJX files for all the project text files in the selected repositories, it is normally simpler and faster than running FoxBin2Prg directly.
+In addition, regenerating and recompiling just the menus and programs is faster than recompiling an entire project to accomplish the same end result, and will save time when running the **Prepare for Git commit** tool, since it won't change the object code in the other VFP binary files.

 #### `Thor_Tool_GitUtilities_SaveProjectTimeStamps.PRG`
 This tool appears under the Git Utilities menu as **Save file timestamps**.
 It operates on either an entire VFP project, or an individual Git repository folder.
 The purpose of this tool is to